HADMARINE/quick-nodejs-backend/README.md

 # How to use

-## Router
+## Server execution

+### 1. Routing

-place your file in routes like :
+Place your file in routes like :
 <code>/routes/YOUR_ROUTE/index.ts</code><br/>
 and, export like : <code>module.exports = router;</code><br/>
 Then automated code will route your files :)

+### 2. Commanding

+Execute <code>yarn dev</code> on your command line.<br/>
+If the port (default port is 4000) is already in use, it will try to listen on another port automatically. <br/>
+If you don't want this function, set PORT_STRICT on your .env to true.

 ## Error Handling (throwError.ts)